Graduate route for University of Westminster students

 For courses longer than 12 months you should have held Student permission (a Student visa) for at least 12 months, during which time all study must take place in the UK.

-If, since starting your course, you have held permission under a different immigration category, and this led to your course being completed using a combination of immigration routes, your most recent visa must be a Student visa and you must have spent a minimum of 12 months in the UK studying on your Student visa.
+If you study your course using a combination of immigration routes (eg you start your course with a non-student visa and then switch to the Student visa), your most recent visa must be a Student visa and you must have spent a minimum of 12 months in the UK studying on your Student visa.

 For courses of 12 months or less you must hold a Tier 4 or Student visa for the duration of your course.